 - 2.3 In July 2015, EFRAG issued a Bulletin Profit or loss versus OCI, which identified four groups of business models, one of which was the long-term investment business model.
 The business models used, for example, by banks and insurance entities would generally belong to this group, although banks may also undertake short-term trading activities. - 2.4 In a long-term investment business model, entities acquire assets in order to generate a stream of revenue from period to period.
 Nevertheless, the ultimate cash inflow from the asset is often through sale in the market in which it was originally bought and, generally, in a similar 'condition' as when it was bought.
 Cash flows are generated by holding the asset (e.g. in the form of dividends, or income from letting others use the asset) and from sale of assets.
 Those sales are critical events as disinvestment decisions are significant from a stewardship perspective. - 2.5 EFRAG notes that both dividend receipts (which are included in profit or loss) and gains on disposal from the sale of equity instruments represent a form of realisation of the fair value the instruments.
-Therefore, it could be argued that both events should be presented in the same way.
+Therefore, it could be argued that both events should be presented in the same way. - 2.6 The FVOCI election implicitly acknowledges that, although fair value information is relevant in the statement of financial performance, short-term changes in the value of particular equity instruments may not be relevant to periodic financial performance for some entities.
+Accumulated OCI represents capital appreciation gains and losses accumulated since the acquisition of the assets. - 2.7 Based on these premises, EFRAG has previously assessed that the prohibition on recycling of cumulative gains or losses at the time of disposal may limit the relevance of reported profit or loss.
+Gains and losses reported in profit or loss on disposal are indicative of the performance of the investor and useful for assessing management's stewardship of the entity's resources.

-&lt;sup>1 Source: Summary of Decisions of Conceptual Framework for Financial Reporting, June 2017.
+Source: Summary of Decisions of Conceptual Framework for Financial Reporting, June 2017.